-And the very idea of 0% -- with its subtext of getting something for nothing -- lends itself to a simple yet powerful marketing message that car dealerships can promote in every medium, from cable TV to newspapers to Facebook.
+And the very idea of zero percent – with its subtext of getting something for nothing – lends itself to a simple yet powerful marketing message that car dealerships can promote in every medium, from cable TV to newspapers to Facebook.
 But, paradoxically, these deals can also squeeze out competing loans and pave the way for higher costs if a buyer isn't careful, experts say.

 Hard To Get

 Moreover, they aren't available to everyone.
-The programs exclude about 60% of the car buying public.
+The programs exclude an estimated sixty percent of the car buying public.
 The reason: Buyers with less than sterling credit generally do not qualify for them.

-"The people who are going to take advantage of the 0% are the ones who don't need it," said Mark Dubis, a Cleveland-based dealership consultant and president of The Dubis Group.
-"And the ones who do need it can't qualify it."
+"The people who are going to take advantage of zero percent (loans) are the ones who don't need it," said Mark Dubis, a Cleveland-based dealership consultant and president of The Dubis Group.
+"And the ones who do need it can't qualify for it."

 Other issues complicate the deals.
-For one thing, buyers tend to fall in love with cars -- not interest rates.
-So, once they see a dealer's inventory, the particular model they may not feature the 0% deal that attracted them to the showroom in the first place.
+For one thing, buyers tend to fall in love with cars – and not interest rates.
+So, once they see a dealer's inventory, the particular model they want may not feature the zero percent deal that attracted them to the showroom in the first place.

 Hard To Walk Away

 Consumers won't fare well if they blindly put their trust in advertised low-rate deals.
-While 0% offers can definitely save well-qualified buyers money, they basically exist for a different reason: Automakers need these deal sweeteners to sell enough cars to keep their factories humming.
+While zero percent offers can definitely save well-qualified buyers money, they basically exist for a different reason: Automakers need these deal sweeteners to sell enough cars to keep their factories humming.

-Nearly every automaker, from Suzuki to General Motors, is offering them these days.
+Nearly every automaker, from Acura to Volkswagen, is offering them these days.
 Their dealers don't have it particularly easy.
-Amid the cutthroat competition, their profit from the actual sale of a new vehicle is razor-thin -- if it exists at all.
-And they make less money on the 0% financing deals than they would on their financing, Royce said.
+Amid the cutthroat competition, their profit from the actual sale of a new vehicle is razor thin – if a profit exists at all.
+And they make less money on the zero percent financing deals than they would on their financing, Royce said.